 - 3.4.1.23.
-That major development in Section 3.4.1 of this Plan means development consisting of: - a. the creation of four or more lots; - b. the construction of a building or buildings with a ground floor area of 500 m2 or greater, or - c. the establishment of a major recreational use as described in policy 3.4.1.27 and 3.4.1.28. - 3.4.1.24.
-That for every application in the Oak Ridges Moraine Natural Core Area, Oak Ridges Moraine Natural Linkage Area, Oak Ridges Moraine Countryside Area and Oak Ridges Moraine Settlement Area, commenced on or after April 23, 2007 major development as defined in policy 3.4.1.23 is prohibited unless: - a. the major development conforms with the Humber River Watershed Plan and Don River Watershed Plan; and
+That major development in Section 3.4.1 of this Plan means development consisting of: - a. the creation of four or more lots; - b. the construction of a building or buildings with a ground floor area of 500 m2 or more, or - c. the establishment of a major recreational use as described in policy 3.4.1.27 and 3.4.1.28 - 3.4.1.24.
+That for every application in the Oak Ridges Moraine Natural Core Area, Oak Ridges Moraine Natural Linkage Area, Oak Ridges Moraine Countryside Area and Oak Ridges Moraine Settlement Area, commenced on or after April 23, 2007 major development as defined in policy 3.4.1.23 is prohibited unless: - a. the Watershed Plan for the relevant watershed, prepared by the Region of York in accordance with subsection 24(3) of the Oak Ridges Moraine Conservation Plan, has been completed; - b. the major development conforms with the watershed plan; and - c. a water budget and conservation plan, prepared by the Region of York in accordance with Section 25 of the Oak Ridges Moraine Conservation Plan and demonstrating that the water supply required for the major development is sustainable, has been completed.

-- a water budget and conservation plan, prepared by the Region of York in accordance with Section 25 of the Oak Ridges Moraine Conservation Plan and demonstrating that the water supply required for the major development is sustainable, has been completed. - 3.4.1.25.
-That an application for major development commenced prior to April 23, 2007, shall not be approved unless: - a. the Region of York has completed a water budget and conservation plan, prepared in accordance with Section 25 of the Oak Ridges Moraine Conservation Plan, demonstrating that the water supply required for the major development is sustainable; or - b. the applicant, - i. identifies any hydrologically sensitive features and related hydrological functions on the site and how they will be protected, - ii. demonstrates that an adequate water supply is available for the development without compromising the ecological integrity of the Oak Ridges Moraine Conservation Plan Area, and - provides, with respect to the site and such other land as the approval authority considers necessary, a water budget and water conservation plan that: - characterizes groundwater and surface water flow systems by means of modelling; - B. identifies the availability, quantity and quality of water sources, and - C. identifies water conservation measures. - 3.4.1.26.
+- 3.4.1.25.
+That an application for major development commenced prior to April 23, 2007, shall not be approved unless: - the Region of York has completed a water budget and conservation plan, prepared in accordance with Section 25 of the Oak Ridges Moraine Conservation Plan, demonstrating that the water supply required for the major development is sustainable; or - b. the applicant, - identifies any hydrologically sensitive features and related hydrological functions on the site and how they will be protected, - ii. demonstrates that an adequate water supply is available for the development without compromising the ecological integrity of the Oak Ridges Moraine Conservation Plan Area, and - iii. provides, with respect to the site and such other land as the approval authority considers necessary, a water budget and water conservation plan that: - A. characterizes groundwater and surface water flow systems by means of modelling; - B. identifies the availability, quantity and quality of water sources, and - C. identifies water conservation measures. - 3.4.1.26.
 That the City will incorporate through an Official Plan Amendment, the applicable objectives and requirements that have been established through the Watershed Plan undertaken by the Region of York.